 };

-Normally, we are able to access values from the parent scope.
+Normally, we can access values from the parent scope.
 However, this does not work with lambdas.
 The following code will not compile:

 int main() {